Longfin crevalle jack: Taxonomy and naming

 The longfin crevalle jack is classified within the genus Caranx, one of a number of groups known as the jacks or trevallies.
 Caranx itself is part of the larger jack and horse mackerel family Carangidae, part of the order Carangiformes.

 The species belongs to the "Caranx hippos complex" as defined by William Smith-Vaniz and Kent Carpenter, which includes C. fischeri, C. hippos and C. caninus.
-The identity of the species was entangled with C. hippos until William Smith-Vaniz and Ken Carpenter described the species in full in 2007, anatomically setting it aside from C. hippos.
+The identity of the species was entangled with C. hippos until William Smith-Vaniz and Kent Carpenter described the species in full in 2007, anatomically setting it aside from C. hippos.
 The holotype specimen is derived from a specimen collected in 1978 off Cameroon, and was initially referred to C. hippos.
 The species has no synonyms due to its recent description, but the species has been misidentified as both C. hippos and C. carangus (now synonymous with C. hippos).
 The specific epithet is in reference to Dr. Walter Fischer, a former official of the FAO who initiated the Species Identification and Data Program.
 The naming of the new species was presented at an IGCC and FAO meeting.
 The species common name as defined by Smith-Vaniz and Carpenter is 'longfin crevalle jack', referring to the extended fin lobes which separates the species from the crevalle jack.